pedroassumpcao/incident/README.md

 configuration you can define which adapter your application will use to store the aggregate projections.
 Currently, Incident comes with two adapters, an `InMemory` to be used as playground and a `Postgres` one.

-## Planned Next Steps

-The list below is the upcoming enhacements or fixes, it will grow as the library is being developed.

-- [ ] allow Incident to be used by more than one application within the umbrella, if needed;
-- [ ] add Telemetry module and trigger telemetry events;
-- [ ] standardize and document approach for dealing with stale commands and/or race conditions;
-- [ ] run migrations when using `mix incident.postgres.init` for `Postgres` adapter;
-- [ ] allow custom error modules to be used and incorporate as part of the contract in some components;

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed